AbeJellinek/PDFData/README.md

 ## Running

-There is a release, available as a runnable JAR [here](https://github.com/Aiybe/PDFData/releases).
+There is a release, available as a command-line runnable JAR [here](https://github.com/Aiybe/PDFData/releases).

+>Try it out by running

 You can also try it out on the web [here](https://pdf.abe.im).

 `od-reader/src/test/resources/docs` contains four example PDF files, labeled based on the storage types they contain.